-8.36 Traffic is a major concern for our residents as vehicles which are often unfamiliar with the country lanes drive at inappropriate speeds.
-Most of the lanes are only suitable for smaller vehicles to pass in opposite directions.
-Speed Indicator Devices (SIDs) are used in several positions to help deter speeding motorists.
-The SIDs are re-located to best capture data across the busiest parts of the Parish.
-The diligent resident who manages this programme regularly reports the findings to Parish Council meetings.
+8.36 Traffic is a major concern for our residents as vehicles which are often unfamiliar with the country lanes are driven at inappropriate speeds.
+Most of the lanes are only suitable

 8.37 There is a short length of pavement at the top of Station Road and then on to Hartley Wintney on the B3106 which is a fast and very busy main road from Odiham to Hartley Wintney.